druckenclam/reactjs101/Ch03/react-jsx-introduction.md

 ```

 ### 3. Combining JavaScript Native Syntax
 JSX is not a new language, but (Syntatic Sugar), an XML like extension to ECMAScript.
 It doesn't change JavaScript semantics, fully realizing JavaScript's potentials.
-Below is an example using `map` methods, calculating `result` iteratively. 產生無序清單（ul）的內容，不用再使用蹩腳的模版語言（這邊有個小地方要留意的是每個 `<li>` 元素記得加上獨特的 key 這邊用 map function 迭代出的 index，不然會出現問題）：
+Below is an example using `map` methods, calculating `result` iteratively.
+It generates (ul) without using templates (`<li>` requires a key to be added map function, we use index for now.
+Without a key, reconciliation will be affected):

 ```js
 // const indicates it's constant